DigiBP/Team-Moevenpick/README.md

 make better

+#### Process incoming sample

+After the sample is ordered, the process waits until the sample physically arrives:

+- **Receive Sample** The process has a interrupting timer boundary event that fires after 30days going to the **Abort Order** processing.
+The user can check the incoming sample and continue the process.
+- **Register Sample** The user enteres additional data belonging to the sample.
+- **Save Data** The service task enters the sample information in the LIMS, where it will be used in laboratory processing.
+- **Update order status** The service task updates the status of the order to *Sample Received* in the Order Management System.

+If both updates where successful then the process continues.

 #### Abort Order
 Throughout the course of the procedure, there are various instances where an order may need to be aborted.
 These include:
 - Incomplete order forms due to missing data.